AllenCell/serotiny/README.md

 # serotiny

+While going about the work of building deep learning projects, several simultaneous problems seemed to emerge:

+* How do we reuse as much work from previous projects as possible, and focus on building the part of the project that makes it distinct?
+* How can we automate the generation of new models that are based on existing models, but vary in a crucial yet non-trivial way?
+* When generating a multiplicity of related models, how can we keep all of the results, predictions, and analyses straight?
+* How can the results from any number of trainings and predictions be compared and integrated in an insightful yet generally applicable way?

+Serotiny arose from the need to address these issues and convert the complexity of deep learning projects into something simple, reproducible, configurable, and automatable at scale.

+Serotiny is still a work-in-progress, but as we go along the solutions to these problems become more clear.
+Maybe you've run into similar situations?
+We'd love to hear from you.

+## Overview

 `serotiny` is a framework and set of tools to structure, configure and drive deep learning projects, developed with the intention of streamlining the lifecycle of deep learning projects at [Allen Institute for Cell Science](https://www.allencell.org/).